Humboldt-WI/blog/content/research/seminar/07ImageCaptioning.md

 In this tutorial you learned about the challenge of automatically generating image captions.
 It is a topic of growing interest in the field of machine learning and in practice it can help for instance visually impaired people of grasping the content of an image.
 You learned how to approach the right architecture and how to implement the model upon this architecture in *Keras*.
 To do so, you used the pre-trained VGG16, where you removed the last layer in order to obtain an image feature vector.
 To train the  model we introduced you to the Flickr8k dataset that fulfills the necessary criteria of human generated conceptual descriptions.
-Finally you learned how to evaluate the model by means of the BLUE score.
+Finally, you learned how to evaluate the model by means of the BLEU score.
 Even though our model can not keep up with the state of the art models, it scores adequately for a non-optimized model on the BLEU score.

 ### References